 1 tablespoons vanilla

-Grease and flour a 12 x 17-inch baking pan.
-In a large mixing bowl combine cocoa, flour and sugar.
+Line a 9 x 13-inch baking pan with parchment or grease and flour the pan.
+In a large mixing bowl combine cocoa, flour, and sugar.
 Mix until well blended.
 Add melted butter, eggs and vanilla.
 Mix until batter is smooth.
 Pour into prepared pan and bake at 350 degrees for 15-20 minutes.
-Remove from oven and cool completely before adding coconut layer.
+Remove from oven and cool completely before adding the coconut layer.

 ½ cup sour cream